vlstill/presentations/dtedi/pres.md

 . . .

 *   local actions can be anything
-    *   that does not interact which memory
+    *   that does not interact with memory

         . . .